Wally Fulweiler: Awards and honors

 In 2012, Fulweiler was awarded a Sloan Research Fellowship.
 In 2013, she received the Cronin Award from the Coastal and Estuarine Research Federation.
 In 2015 the University of Rhode Island recognized Fulweiler as a rising star, and in 2016 she was named a fellow of the Association for the Sciences of Limnology and Oceanography.
+In 2024, Fulweiler was selected as a Pivot Fellow by the Simons Foundation.